Treating BPPV using telemedicine in the era of Covid-19

 with positional exercises -- this is unlikely to be successful and may delay

 proper treatment.
 This is rare but can happen.
-Although telemed makes this less likely than just having people do the exercises without any monitoring, the optics of the smartphone are not as good as the optics in the clinic using video Frenzel goggles.
+Although telemed makes this less likely than just having people do the exercises without any monitoring, the optics of the smartphone are not as good as the optics in the clinic using video Frenzel goggles, and there may be connection issues as noted above.

 - Complications such as conversion to another canal can occur during the Epley maneuver,

-which are somewhat better handled in a doctor's office than at home.
+which are much better handled in a provider's office than at home.
 Still, the telemed Epley is better than the unsupervised home Epley, or the Youtube home Epley, done without any supervision at all.

 - There are many Youtube videos that document the home Epley, and these may also be helpful.